tenorchops04/CS-100/README.md

 ## F. What will be the input/output of your project?
 * The input of this project will be input from the user, selecting options from a menu or series of menus to construct a desired character.
 The output will be all the characteristics, traits, and kit of the character.

+## G. What does each pattern design serve for this final project?
+* This is an equipment system in a first-person shooter video game.
+User starts with the CreatAClass object.

+* The CreateAClass is a Composite Pattern design.
+It is used to create an equipment organization for one character.
+This CreaterAClass has two leaves and one composite node.
+Users can use the composite node, Custom class, to create different categories of equipment.
+Such as custom 1.
+Inside each custom, there are two leaves, Primary and Secondary.
+Each of these leaves is a slot, and it can contain a decorated guy.

+* In order to let users design their own guns, each leaf is constructed as a Factory Pattern.
+Users can call creator() in a run time to load their own custom-designed-guns.

+* Obviously, The GunProduct which is called by the creator() is a Decorating Pattern.
+There are three different guys and four different decorators related.